guidodizi/shrike/docs/pipeline/reuse-aml-pipeline.md

     ```yaml
     defaults:
-      - aml: eyesoff
+      - aml: eyesoff # default aml references
-      - compute: eyesoff
+      - compute: eyesoff # default compute target names
-      - modules: baseline # list of modules + versions, see conf/modules/
+      - modules: module_defaults # list of modules + versions, see config/modules/
     ```

-    Copy the file under `conf/modules/baseline.yaml` to a file of your own (ex: `baseline-modelX.yaml`), and rename the name under `defaults` in your experiment config accordingly.
+    Copy the file under `config/experiments/demograph_eyesoff.yaml` to a file of your own (ex: `demograph_eyesoff_modelX.yaml`), and rename the name under `defaults` in your experiment config accordingly.

     ```yaml
     defaults:
-      - aml: eyesoff
+      - aml: eyesoff # default aml references
-      - compute: eyesoff
+      - compute: eyesoff # default compute target names
-      - modules: baseline-modelX # <<< modify here
+      - modules: modules_modelX # <<< modify here
     ```

-    In the following sections, you will be able to pin each module in this manifest to a particular version number, different from your colleagues version numbers.
+    In the following sections, you will be able to pin each component in this manifest to a particular version number, different from your colleagues version numbers.

 4. In the `run` section, modify your experiment name: